micahbf/micahmoto/_posts/2020-01-31-riding-deep.md

 [^1]: I always feel compelled to put the “adventure” of “adventure motorcycling” in scare quotes to disavow responsibility for how dorky that term is.
 [^2]: Ugh.
 [^3]: It bills itself as an “adventure hostel” but let’s not get into that.
-[^4]: Specifically, “KTM 790 Adventure,” and specifically my bike would be the “Africa Twin Adventure Sports”
+[^4]: Specifically, “KTM 790 Adventure R,” and specifically my bike would be the “Africa Twin Adventure Sports”